progre/junowen/README.md

        Send this string to your opponent via Discord or other means.
     5. If all goes well, you can let them spectate the game.

+### After connection

+- During the connection, the names of both parties are displayed at the top of the screen.
+When disconnected, the display will disappear.
+- The host can change the delay value with the number keys 0-9 during the game.

 ## Supplement

 - No ports need to be open.
-Even if a port is open, that port cannot be specified.
+- Even if a port is open, that port cannot be specified.

 ## Current constraints

 - "Online VS Mode" must be released for the game to work properly.
 - Ju.N.Owen menu cannot be operated with the enter key
 - Spectators can only be added immediately after a player connects.
-- Only one spectator can be accepted per player.
 - The game may be freeze if communication is delayed or something not good happens.

 ## Author and distributor